untsamphan/gdrive-upload/README.md

 # gdriveUpload

-Small JavaScript library, for uploading large or small file in chunks to Google Drive, using the [resumable upload](https://developers.google.com/drive/api/v3/manage-uploads#resumable) API</a>
+Small JavaScript library, for uploading large or small files in chunks to Google Drive, using the [resumable upload](https://developers.google.com/drive/api/v3/manage-uploads#resumable) API</a>

 - upload large files, e.g., 2GB
-- minimal memory requirement, depending on the configurable `chunkSize`
+- minimal memory requirement (e.g., suitable for mobile), depending on the configurable `chunkSize`
 - specify any metadata, e.g., name, description
 - provide a callback to show progress
 - return Promise, allow handling of success/failure case
 - for use in Google Apps Script web app project

+## Requirements

+- [Apps Script](https://developers.google.com/apps-script).
+My initial use case is an Apps Script [web app](https://developers.google.com/apps-script/guides/web).
+- Or any other way to [get an OAuth2 token](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow), such as the [Google API Client Library](https://github.com/google/google-api-javascript-client).

 ## Installation